utep-cs-systems-courses/project-0-asciiart-dianasramz/README.md

 The following files are provided for your convenience (but not presently used)
 - 5x7font.c: defines the bitmaps of a 5x7 font (5 rows, 7 cols).
 Each col is stored as a bitmap of type char
 - 8x12font.c: defines the bitmaps of an 8x12 font (8 rows, 12 cols).
-Each row is stored as a bitmap of types char.
+Each row is stored as a bitmap of type char.

 # Pleae try to be polite and respectful
   Java's coding styles are subtly different from C's.